List on Bids44 →

 Essential Checks

-3. Test All Buttons.
-Press the power button, volume up, and volume down buttons.
-Ensure they are clicky, responsive, and not mushy or stuck.
+3. Test all physical buttons—power, volume up/down.
+Ensure they are clicky and responsive, not mushy or stuck.

-12. Check for Water Damage.
-Remove the SIM tray.
-Shine a flashlight into the SIM tray slot and look for a small white/silver sticker (Liquid Contact Indicator, LCI).
-If it’s pink or red, the phone has had significant water contact.
+12. Check for water damage—remove the SIM tray and look inside the slot with a flashlight.
+If the small white/silver Liquid Contact Indicator (LCI) sticker is pink or red, the phone has had significant water contact.

 Insider Checks

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration > Vibration & Haptics and toggle the vibration settings or type on the keyboard to feel the haptics.
-The Pixel 8 Pro should have a sharp, precise “tap” feeling.
-If it feels dull, buzzy, weak, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
-This is a ₹2,000-4,000 repair at a local shop.
+THE HAPTIC FEEDBACK TEST.
+Go to Settings > Sound & Vibration > Vibration and haptics and test the intensity.
+The haptic motor should produce a sharp, clean “tap” feeling, not a dull, buzzy, or rattly vibration.
+If it feels off, the haptic motor might be failing or replaced with a cheap knockoff.
+This is a ₹2,500-5,000 repair.

 Common Scams to Watch For (India 2026)

-Google Account (FRP) Lock.
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
-Always insist on a factory reset in front of the seller and complete the initial setup process yourself before handing over any money.
-If it asks for an old account, the phone is locked, and you won’t be able to use it.
+Google Account Lock (FRP).
+This is the Android equivalent of Activation Lock.
+A phone looks clean and works perfectly, but after a factory reset, it asks for the previous owner’s Google account details.
+ALWAYS factory reset the phone in front of the seller and complete the initial setup process before making payment.
+If they can’t remove their account, don’t buy it.

 Fake Battery Health Reading.
-Some sellers use modified software or apps to display a falsely high battery health percentage.
-The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
-Use AccuBattery to get a more accurate estimate after a few charge cycles.
+Some sellers use modified software or apps to display a fake high battery health percentage.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is likely spoofed.
+Always use a diagnostic app like AccuBattery to get a more reliable estimate.

-Water-Damaged Phone Disguised as Clean.
-The exterior might be spotless, but the interior could have significant corrosion.
-The critical check here is the Liquid Contact Indicator (LCI) inside the SIM tray slot.
-If it’s pink or red, the phone has had water contact, and while it might work now, it’s a ticking time bomb for future component failures.
+Water-Damaged Phone Disguised.
+The exterior might be perfectly clean, but the interior could have corrosion.
+The SIM tray Liquid Contact Indicator (LCI) is your best friend here.
+Pull the SIM tray out and shine a light inside the slot.
+If the sticker is pink or red, the phone has had significant water contact, leading to potential future failures.

 Seller’s Guide — How to Maximize Your Google Pixel 8 Pro Resale